cfe-lab/CFEIntact/docs/workflow.md

 Large ORFs are `gag`, `pol` and `env`.

 Using data from the ORF detection procedure,
-HIVIntact goes through each of the listed ORFs and checks two things:
+CFEIntact goes through each of the listed ORFs and checks two things:

 - their lengths
 - and possible out-of-frame indels.

 The length check is based on comparing it to predefined length limits.
-Go to [cuttofs page](cutoffs.md) now to learn the limits that HIVIntact adhears to.
+Go to [cuttofs page](cutoffs.md) now to learn the limits that CFEIntact adhears to.
 If the length is too long, the error code is `InsertionInOrf`.
-If the length is too short, then HIVIntact also checks if there is an internal stop codon in the analyzed ORF.
+If the length is too short, then CFEIntact also checks if there is an internal stop codon in the analyzed ORF.
 Depending on that, the code is either `DeletionInOrf` or `InternalStopInOrf`.
 Notably, internal stop codons that do not make the resulting protein too short are ignored.